-When Twilight's book is telling how Princess Luna transformed into Nightmare Moon, the illustration suddenly goes from Luna's eyes closed in sadness to Nightmare Moon's eyes open in utter hatred.
+When Twilight's book is telling how Princess Luna transformed into Nightmare Moon, the illustration suddenly goes from Luna's eyes closed in sadness to Nightmare Moon's eyes glaring in utter hatred.

 The Ursa Major that was seen at the end of Boast Busters.
 The way it's a grotesque mix of at least two creatures that are terrifying on their own is petrifying.